Koms0102/gmdb-monolithd/README.md

 **NOTE: Spring is having issues creating the review table automatically.
 You will need to create it manually.
 Do this by creating a key for the db, connecting through a mysql client and create the table manually.
 From the sql prompt, run `> source review.sql`.
 You will aslo need to run `loaddata.sql`**

 `cf push` relies on the `manifest.yml` file in the project root directory.

+### gMDb Rest Api
+The first phase of the refactor is to replace the old UI with the new one.
+Adding a GmdbRestController gives us this.

+Tests should show how the rest api can be used, or you can look at the Postman test project in the file GmdbRestApi.postman_collection (import this file into Postman).